 Are you really giving me any choice?
 Enjoy one more thread for nothing but your own posts, I guess.December 11, 2018 at 7:52 pm #3830

-What do these random quotes proof you idiot?
+What do these random quotes prove?
 That you don’t know how to read?

 Száhala is merely making music he likes.
 It’s me who’s saying his music is the “truth”.
-Idiot.
 I’m not saying he’s making any testament, and I never even used the word “testament” once in all these forum posts.
-Idiot.
-Go back to school and learn to read this time.

 this is some good philosophical gangster rap lolDecember 12, 2018 at 9:29 am #3834